vue-zone/.github/profile/README.md

-Hi👋, welcome to Easy Templates
+👋 Welcome to Easy Template
 ---

-> Our goal is to create more user-friendly Vue 3 templates.
+> Our goal is to create more user-friendly Vue 3 template.

 **Templates**